Implementation guide for DAX Webservices.

 5.4.2 PVI Retention and Virtual Products¶

-After this 30 day window, additional work would need to happen to be able to recreate the PVI file, which could then be served to the caller.
-This work would involve having to read off tape (or hopefully, a disk) the raw image components, then use the workflow system to tell it to create the PVIs.
+For some LSST data products, additional work would need to happen to be able to recreate the product, which could then be served to the caller.
+This work would involve having to read off tape (or hopefully, a disk) the raw image components, then use the workflow system to tell it to create the result.
 While most of this logic is out of scope of this document, the important point is that this may take minutes and possibly even hours before an image can be served.

 This is also true of other processing intensive operations, such as looking at different sets of coadds that might not always be on disk.

 Because of these reasons, doing anything with images synchronously is probably a bad idea.

 Users will have to be authenticated, and authorized (with data rights) to query these services and retrieve image data.
 This security model may be simpler to that of the TAP service, because people will likely not be uploading their own images to be served by the SIA, SODA, or ObsTAP interfaces.
 This means that there is generally a consistent level of protection needed that does not vary per user - everyone has the same access to all the image data, as all the image data is covered by LSST data rights rules.